asfadmin/CIRRUS-core/README.md

         (This assumes we've setup a named AWS credentials profile with the name `xyz-sandbox-cumulus`)

+        **NOTE**: this script is still a WIP and may not work in all environments, contributions are welcome!

 1. Start the Docker container as shown above (`... make container-shell`), providing the `DAAC_DIR` variable you are working with.